strnadchristopher/hey-cli/README.md

 cargo build --release
 ```

-Add that binary to your path however you would like to do so.
+Add the binary created in target/release/ to your path however you would like to do so.
 I personally use `~/.local/bin` and add that to my path.

 ## Adding Your OpenAI API Key
-In order for this bot to work, you must get a open ai api key.
+In order for this bot to work, you must supply an open ai api key.
 Add that key to your environment variables as `OPENAI_API_KEY`.
 You can do this by adding the following to your `.bashrc` or `.zshrc` or whatever shell you use.

 ```bash
 OPENAI_API_KEY=yourkeyhere